moneynull/digital-phenotyping/backend/django_site/README.md

 coverage report -m
 ```

-## Change Note
+## Change Note Ver 0.0.1
 The cron tasks cannot run smoothly in only one django job store.
-Hence, they are aggregated in `scheduler.py` under utils folders.
+Hence, they are aggregated as functions in `scheduler.py` under utils folders.